axibase/atsd/rule-engine/functions-web-query.md

   queryUrl(string u) response
 ```

-Perform a GET request to URL `u` using a temporary custom configuration
+Execute a `GET` request to the specified request URL `u`.

+The request URL must include the schema, optional user credentials, hostname, port, and path with query string.

 Example: